gluru/Kare-Dev/custom-fetchers.md

 # UI/UX

-DF can be build either standalone or as plugin of existing marketplace (i.e. for instance a Salesforce plugin).
+DF can be built either standalone or as a plugin of an existing marketplace (i.e. for instance a Salesforce plugin).

 If built standalone the UI should:
  *  Allow the user to authenticate with the third party including all additional credentials
- *  Allow the user to authenticate with MIND
+ *  Allow the user to authenticate with Dialpad
- *  Allow the user to select the MIND region unless hardcoded or preselected.
+ *  Allow the user to select the Dialpad region unless hardcoded or preselected.

 If built as a plugin of an existing ecosystem the user will already be authenticated with the third party and therefore only steps #2 and #3 are required.